Top 20 Interpersonal Skills Employers Love (and Why They Do)

 2. Leadership

-Even if you are not in a position that includes managing people, leadership is an important interpersonal skill to have in any work environment.
+Even if you’re not in a position that entails managing people, leadership is an important interpersonal skill to have in any work environment.
 Leadership skills involve being proactive, asking for help when needed, and exuding confidence.
-Therefore, whether you are a director or intern, leadership skills will most likely help you to be more successful in your career.
+Therefore, whether you are a director or an intern, leadership skills will most likely help you be more successful in your career.

 3. Teamwork

-Although there is some crossover between collaboration skills and teamwork skills, they vary in some key ways.
+Although there is some crossover between collaboration skills and teamwork skills, they differ in some ways.
 While collaboration includes more brainstorming and problem solving, teamwork involves cooperating effectively with others to achieve a shared goal.
 People who are team players are reliable, supportive, flexible, open-minded and respectful of others.

 4. Relationship management